exa303/lfcs/topics1/fstab.md

 * `Sixth field – Fsck order` - The sixth field is used to establish the order by which another utility, fsck, should check filesystems on boot.
 The value of 1 must always be used for the root filesystem; for all the others we can use 2.
 If this value is not provided it defaults to 0, and the filesystem will not be checked.

+* `/etc/mtab` - is reprisentative state of all mounted files